funsocietyirc/MrNodeBot/README.md

     -   [docstrap](Theme for jsdoc)

 ## API Keys
--   For most features a Google API key with Shortener service, SafeSearch service, and YouTube search service enabled is required, however, if one is not provided, the bot will try to gracefully fall back onto is.gd
+-   **Google API Key** - For most features a *Google API key* with **Shortener** service, **SafeSearch** service, and **YouTube search** service enabled is required, however, if one is not provided, the bot will try to gracefully fall back onto is.gd
+-   **Imgur API Key** - A *Imgur API key* is required to extract meta data on Imgur links in the URL announcer
+-   **Twitter API Key** A *Twitter API key* is required to be able to send tweets, subscribe to tweets, or have a tweet sent out during the announce process

 ## Command Access Levels
 -   **owner** - The Command can only be run by the bot owner (hard coded username/host combo in config.js)